 IEEE 802.15 standards 3-1 through 3-3, 3-5, 3-7 and 3-12 (see Table 1) overlap with IEEE 802.11 and P802.11be operation in the 2.4 GHz band only.
 CSMA/CA is the mechanism used by existing IEEE 802.11 standards for coexistence in the 2.4 GHz band and will also be used by P802.11be.
 No significant changes to coexistence are anticipated with P802.11be operation in the 2.4 GHz band.

 IEEE 802.15 standards 3-4 and 3-6 and the amendment 3-13 (see Table 1) overlap with planned IEEE P802.11be operation in the 6 GHz band.
-IEEE P802.11be is expected to operate in the band under new regulations (see [5] for FCC rules).
-IEEE 802.15 standards 3-4 and 3-6 and the 3-13 ultra-wideband (low power spectral density) systems (see Table 1) operate beneath the noise floor of systems operating in the 6 GHz band and are generally required by regulation to accept all interferers.
+IEEE P802.11be shall operate in the band under new regulations (see [5] for FCC rules).
+IEEE 802.15 standards 3-4 and 3-6 and the 3-13 ultra-wideband (low power spectral density) systems (see Table 1) operate beneath the noise floor of systems operating in the 6 GHz band.
 The Electronic Communications Committee (www.cept.org/ecc) has produced a report on sharing and compatibility between proposed radio local area networks (RLANs) and current systems in the band including UWB, see [6].

 CSMA/CA is used to provide coexistence in the 5 GHz and 6 GHz bands including the specifications identified in section 4 of this document.

+Note -- This CSMA/CA mechanism is not effective as a coexistence mechanism with IEEE 802.15 UWB radios since the UWB signals will typically be below the CSMA detection threshold.

 For coexistence with licensed users of the 6 GHz bands identified in section 5 of this document, three modes of operation are defined: